Ibn-e-Safi: Jasoosi Dunya and Imran Series

-According to one of his autobiographical essays, someone in a literary meeting claimed that Urdu literature had little scope for anything but sexual themes.
-To challenge this notion, Ibn-e-Safi began writing detective stories in January 1952 in the monthly Nikhat, naming the series Jasoosi Dunya.
-In 1953, Ibn-e-Safi, along with his mother and sister, moved to Karachi, Pakistan to join his father who had migrated there earlier in 1947.
+According to one of his autobiographical essays, someone at a literary meeting claimed that Urdu literature had little scope beyond sexual themes.
+To challenge this notion, Ibn-e-Safi began writing several detective stories in January 1952.
+These were published in the monthly digest, Nikhat, under the series name Jasoosi Dunya.
+In 1953, Ibn-e-Safi, along with his mother and sister, moved to Karachi, Pakistan, joining his father who had migrated there earlier in 1947.

-In 1955, Ibn-e-Safi started the Imran Series, which gained as much fame and success as Jasoosi Dunya.
-Ibne Safi's novels – characterized by a blend of adventure, suspense, violence, romance, and comedy – achieved massive popularity by a broad readership.
+In 1955, Ibn-e-Safi started Imran Series, which gained as much fame and success as Jasoosi Dunya.
+Ibne Safi's novels – characterised by a blend of adventure, suspense, violence, romance, and comedy – achieved massive popularity by a broad readership.

-Many a time, Ibne Safi created fictitious settings for his stories.
-The magical web of his writing is so captivating that these fantasy lands have become real in the minds of readers.
-Avid fans of the author are experts on the people and cultures of Shakraal, Karaghaal, Maqlaaq, Zeroland, and many other imaginary domains.
-In cities around India and Pakistan, one can find discothèques, bars, nightclubs, and hotels named after venues found in Ibne Safi's novels.
-Some places worth mentioning are Dilkusha, Figaro, Niagara, Tip Top, High Circle.
+On many occasions, Ibne Safi crafted imaginative settings for his stories.
+The mesmerizing tapestry of his writing brings these fantastical realms to life in the minds of his readers.
+Devoted fans have become connoisseurs of the people and cultures inhabiting realms such as Shakraal, Karaghaal, Maqlaaq, Zeroland, and many other creative domains.
+Across cities in India and Pakistan, discothèques, bars, nightclubs, and hotels have been named after iconic venues from his novels, including Dilkusha, Figaro, Niagara, Tip Top, and High Circle.

-Other works
+Other prose works

-Besides humor and satire, he also wrote some short adventures, namely Baldraan Ki Malika (The Queen of Baldraan), Ab Tak Thee Kahaan?
-(Where had you been?), Shumal Ka Fitna (The Trouble from North), Gultarang, and Moaziz Khopri.
-In these adventures, Ibne Safi takes the reader to various fictitious, exotic lands of his own imagination.
+In addition to his humorous and satirical works, Ibne-e-Safi penned several short adventure stories, including Baldraan Ki Malika (The Queen of Baldraan), Ab Tak Thee Kahaan?
+(Where Had You Been?), Shumal Ka Fitna (Trouble from the North), Gultarang, and Moaziz Khopri.
+These adventures transport readers to a series of exotic, imaginary worlds born from his own creative vision.

-In 1959, Ibne Safi started writing Aadmi Ki Jarain, a book based on human psychology.
-However, it remained incomplete due to his illness.
+In 1959, Ibne-e-Safi embarked on writing Aadmi Ki Jarain, a book exploring human psychology.
+Unfortunately, his illness forced him to leave the work incomplete.